 There are several different ways of doing this — see

 Even if you're not hosting the site yourself, you might want to install the software in order to see how your customisation looks before putting it live.
-If we're hosting it, we might be able to do this for you.

 Secure access to the admin